rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default Button;
 {{< /highlight >}}

-Now the ButtonUnobtrusive component can be used as button instead of the button element in the FetchMore component.
-In addition, the two booleans `loading` and `hasNextPage` can be used for the conditional rendering to either show the Loading component or nothing, because there is no next page which can be fetched in the first place.
+Now the ButtonUnobtrusive component is used as button instead of the button element in the FetchMore component.
+In addition, the two booleans `loading` and `hasNextPage` can be used for the conditional rendering, to show the Loading component or nothing, because there is no next page which can be fetched.

 {{< highlight javascript "hl_lines=3 4 9 10 17 18 19 20 21 26 27 28" >}}
 import React from 'react';